-Exploration Work Performed by MSA from 2006 to 2014: After acquiring the Chita, Breccas Vacas and Chita II Properties between 2006 and 2007, MSA compiled historic work from various sources and completed two field programs in the summers of 2007 and 2008.
+Exploration Work Performed by MSA from 2006 to 2014: After acquiring the Chita, Breccas Vacas and Minas de Pinto Properties, MSA compiled historic work from various sources and completed two field programs in the summers of 2007 and 2008.
 The main ongoing objective of MSA was to define the geology, geochemistry, mineralogy, mineral paragenesis of the region in order to define the essential characteristics of the volcanic vent/porphyry system model as a guide to ongoing exploration.